srobo/runbook/docs/infrastructure/README.md

 ## Email, Documents: Google

-For our email (`@studentrobotics.org`) accounts as well as document sharing we use Google's G-Suite.
+For our email (`@studentrobotics.org`) accounts as well as document sharing we use Google Workspace.
 Google Groups are used for various mailing lists.

 ## External mailing lists: Mailchimp